friesey/preservation-tools/README.md

 ## jobs

-* simple analysis (ss there a PDF Header, which kind of PDF - PDF or PDF/A, which version)
+* simple analysis (ss there a PDF Header, which kind of PDF - PDF or PDF/A, which version, which PDF size)
 * more detailed analyis (Encryption)
 * validation test (for PDF/A, if it is actually a PDF/A)
 * repair function (quite simple)